 My second favorite memory is watching my parents work so hard to purchase two original Cabbage Patch dolls for my sister and me.
 Of course, we were not supposed to know or see them (apparently Santa had contracted out my parents to procure his gifts that year) but we found out somehow.
 The memory of my mom calling around and then waiting in line at Toys-R-Us really made me appreciate getting my beloved Carey doll.
 At that age, I didn’t fully understand, recognize, or appreciation of the effort they put in, but that adorable bald baby doll went everywhere with me.

 Think about your favorite memory, and what makes it so special.
 Is it a feeling or emotion that the holidays bring?
 Is it the smell of the pine trees or the smoke of wood in the fireplace?
 Use the holidays to continue to create memories.
 Memories don’t cost a lot, and they don’t require a lot of space for storage.

 What are some of your favorite holiday traditions?

 Every family is different and celebrates the holidays in their own special ways.
 For some it's gathering together to trim the tree.
 For others it is the daily opening of the annual Advent Calendar.
 In case you haven’t heard, the wine edition of the Advent Calendars are now at a store near you!
 This may be a great new tradition as many of you have adult children now!

 If you do not have a tradition that brings you together as a family, I suggest forming one!
-Here are a couple of options!
+Here are some of options!
 I’d love to hear your traditions.
 Send me an email to give me more suggestions!

 - Baking Cookies and Treats

-- Selecting a Cutting a Family Tree from a Tree Farm
+- Selecting and Cutting a Family Tree from a Tree Farm

 - Decorating the Tree